japila-books/apache-spark-internals/docs/rdd/PairRDDFunctions.md

 The configuration should set relevant output params (an https://hadoop.apache.org/docs/r2.7.3/api/org/apache/hadoop/mapreduce/OutputFormat.html[output format], output paths, e.g. a table name to write to) in the same way as it would be configured for a Hadoop MapReduce job.

-`saveAsNewAPIHadoopDataset` uses the `SparkHadoopWriter` utility to <<spark-internal-io-SparkHadoopWriter.adoc#write, write the key-value RDD out>> with a <<spark-internal-io-HadoopMapReduceWriteConfigUtil.adoc#, HadoopMapReduceWriteConfigUtil>> (for the given Hadoop https://hadoop.apache.org/docs/r2.7.3/api/org/apache/hadoop/conf/Configuration.html[Configuration])
+`saveAsNewAPIHadoopDataset` uses the `SparkHadoopWriter` utility to <<spark-internal-io-SparkHadoopWriter.md#write, write the key-value RDD out>> with a <<spark-internal-io-HadoopMapReduceWriteConfigUtil.md#, HadoopMapReduceWriteConfigUtil>> (for the given Hadoop https://hadoop.apache.org/docs/r2.7.3/api/org/apache/hadoop/conf/Configuration.html[Configuration])

 | saveAsNewAPIHadoopFile
 a| [[saveAsNewAPIHadoopFile]]